hiphops-io/hiphops-io.github.io/docs/hops-configuring.md

 An automation bundle consists of a sub directory under your main hops config directory.
 For example, if your main hops config directory is `/home/user/hops`, then your automation bundles should look like the following examples: `/home/user/hops/standup_alert` or `home/user/hops/deploy_cluster`.

-Each bundle can only hold a single `.hops` file but as many additional files as needed.
+Each bundle holds `.hops` and additional files which are related.
 When `hops` starts, all bundles are loaded together.

 By default, hiphops will search for bundles in `~/.hops`.<br>
 This can be configured with the flag `--hops` which accepts a directory.
 Automations are loaded only from automation bundles under the `--hops` directory.